Knicksaas/OpenHome/README.md

 # OpenHome
-A project for contorlling all your IOT devices in one app
+A project for controlling all your IOT devices within one app.